Yandex Cloud

 1. In the OAuth integration field, add a name for the integration object using Latin characters, and then click Get snippet.

 2. Create an integration: in the Snowflake environment, run the snippet that you copied to the clipboard.
-Run the snippet code on behalf of the user who has the relevant permission.
+Run the snippet code on behalf of the user with the relevant permission.
 In the request response, you will get values to insert to DataLens.

 Note

-2. Fill out the parameters you got after executing the snipped code in the Snowflake environment:
+2. Fill out the parameters you got after running the snippet code in the Snowflake environment:

 • ACCOUNT_NAME: Name of the account in the Snowflake environment.

-• CLIENT_ID: Client ID for the created integration object.
+• CLIENT_ID: Client ID for the integration object.

 • CLIENT_SECRET: Client secret.

 3. Click Get token next to the Refresh token field.
-This will open the Snowflake page for access approval.
-Make sure you are logged in with the Snowflake user account with limited access rights.
+This will open the Snowflake page for confirming access.
+Make sure you are logged in with the Snowflake user account with restricted access.

 4. Specify the connection parameters under Database details:

-• User name: Name of the user who confirmed the access rights to Snowflake.
+• User name: Name of the user who confirmed the access permissions to Snowflake.

 • Database name: Name of the database you are connecting to.